victor0x080/polymarket-trading-bot-sports-bitcoin-5min-15min-1hour-weather-market/README.md

 # Polymarket Trading Bot

-Automated trading on [Polymarket](https://polymarket.com) — sports, Bitcoin short-term markets, and weather.
-Built for speed, edge detection, and consistent execution.
+**AI agentic prediction** for Polymarket — autonomous agents that analyze data, reason about outcomes, and trade when the probability edge is real.

+Not rule-based scripts. **Agentic AI** that reads the market, weighs evidence, and predicts the correct outcome before placing a trade.

 ---

 ## Portfolio PnL — Live Results

-**See the bot in action.** Real portfolio performance.
+**Proof, not promises.** Real portfolio performance from the agent in action.

 https://github.com/user-attachments/assets/496376b5-5b36-429d-a210-fd9e11b640ff

-> Actual PnL over time — entries, exits, and cumulative returns across active strategies.
+> Actual PnL over time — agent-driven entries, exits, and cumulative returns across live strategies.

+---

+## AI Agentic Prediction

+This bot is powered by **agentic AI** — not fixed rules or simple indicators.

+Each agent:

+- **Gathers context** — live odds, price feeds, weather models, game stats, market sentiment
+- **Reasons step-by-step** — weighs conflicting signals and estimates true outcome probability
+- **Predicts the correct side** — only trades when the agent's forecast diverges from market price
+- **Acts autonomously** — scans, decides, and executes without manual input

+The goal is simple: **predict the winning outcome more accurately than the market**, then capture that edge automatically.

 ---